 - Community members

-Your CFES Program Director is an extension of your school team.
-He or she will coordinate with your team’s liaison to schedule on-site visits to provide student workshops, professional development and support building partnerships.
+Your Program Director is an extension of your school team, and will coordinate with your liaison to schedule on-site visits to provide student workshops, professional development, and supports building college and community partnerships.
 Your Program Director is accessible to your team through regular phone/email communication.
-Program Directors are invaluable when it comes to creating and implementing your school plan, evaluating existing initiatives and advising school teams on program effectiveness.
+Program Directors are invaluable when it comes to creating and implementing your school plan, evaluating existing initiatives, and advising school teams on program effectiveness.

 Professionals on the CFES central office staff: